Amorymeltzer/mls/notes.md

 - Sanitize files
 - Inputs MUST be named mls_[suf]\d\d.xlsx?
 - Build checks to ensure data and site build are valid
+- Better commenting!
 - Nothing after total, nothing past OPS
+- Homepage link - gordon, image, on top of archive
+- Sub links on archive indexes
 #### Archive system
-- Generation
-- Index
+- Sorting
-- Pages
+- Appearance
+- Total current past past

 #### Planning
 ##### bash
-- Get list of all xlsx
-- Also allow xls via ls/find
-- Recursively generate csv for each xlsx
-- Use ** glob matching (would be bash4 dependent) for archive folder
+- Use ** glob matching (would be bash4 dependent?) for archive folder
-- Do so in place ie archive folder
 - Check if input handled properly, not in files, etc
 - Rename table.html to just table or something
 - Use mls_f14.html as index page - much neater
 ##### perl
-- Everything except cl-provided file gets archived
-- If 1, current text
-- If >1, build archive page
 - List individual pages on main index.html (sorted by date?)
-- Main index page for entire index
+- Sort index page by season (separate perl to parse input to generate??)
-- Each archive gets own, sortable table
-- Links on subpages to go back to index a la enWiki ARBCOM <- AC/C/D/E
+- Links on subpages to go back to homepage a la enWiki ARBCOM <- AC/C/D/E
 - Small links to other archived tables - next/previous seasons or just archive index?

 - index.html should display total or season or...?